help-me-mom/ng-mocks/README.md

 It provides a rich toolkit of functions to manipulate the mocked copies in the way your test requires, but with minimum overhead.

-Usually, we have something simple to test and, unfortunately, time to time its nightmarish dependencies.
+Usually, we have something simple to test and, unfortunately, time to time, we meet nightmarish dependencies.
 The good thing here is that commonly the dependencies have been declared or imported in the same module, where our tested thing has been defined.
 Therefore, with help of `MockBuilder` we can quite easily define a testing module, where everything in the module will be mocked except the tested thing: `MockBuilder(TheThing, ItsModule)`.